raspberrypilearning/scary-spot-the-difference-scratch/en/step_5.md

 --- hints --- --- hint ---
 You can find the `play sound until done`{:class="blocksound"} block in the **Sounds** menu.
 --- /hint --- --- hint ---
-Here is the block you will need to add:
+Here is the block you will need to add.

 ```blocks
 play sound (scream v) until done
 ```

 --- /hint --- --- hint ---
-Here is the completed program
+Here is the completed program.

 ```blocks
 when green flag clicked